Mega beer deal set to reignite Japanese brewers' foreign ambitions

-TOKYO The planned $100 billion merger of Anheuser-Busch InBev (ABI.BR) and SABMiller SAB.L will be a wake-up call to the overseas ambitions of Japanese brewers, which are struggling to grow at home in a saturated market with a shrinking population.
+TOKYO, Oct 15 The planned $100 billion merger of Anheuser-Busch InBev and SABMiller will be a wake-up call to the overseas ambitions of Japanese brewers, which are struggling to grow at home in a saturated market with a shrinking population.

 If AB InBev and SABMiller are successful in their proposed marriage, then it will present Japanese brewers with an even more formidable global competitor.